 What is the difference between Microblading and Microshading (aka. ombre shading, ombre brows, powdered brows)?

-Microblading is done using a hand tool with a row of blades to draw hair strokes, one stroke at a time with a little gap in between to resemble the natural hair.
-Microblading looks absolutely like real hair when, it is freshly done.
-As the hair strokes go though healing period, it is normal that some strokes may not take well by the skin.
+Microblading is done using a hand tool with a row of 14-16 needles lining up as blade to create hair strokes, one stroke at a time with a little gap in between to resemble the natural hair.
+Microblading uses slicing or cutting technique therefore it looks like real hair when, it is freshly done.
+Within these cuts, we place pigment.
+As the cuts going though healing, they don't look fine anymore but they look more like lines.

 How Microblading Fades:

-Microblading fades in strokes, meaning a couple of hair strokes may fade down at a time.
-A similar metaphor would be our hair turning gray, a few at a time.
-This may happens after the skin healing cycle is over (4 weeks).
-Therefore, it is expected that Microblading will still have gaps in between the strokes.
+Microblading fades in strokes, meaning a few of hair strokes may fade down at a time.
+This may happens after the skin healing cycle is over (4-8 weeks).
+Therefore, it is expected that Microblading would still have gaps in between the strokes.

 Who are the Candidates for Microblading: